 Olumiant does not work right away.
 It can take about 2 to 8 weeks before patients start feeling better, and it can take 3 to 6 months to feel the maximum effect of this medication.
-If the dose is changed, it can take 2-8 weeks to feel the effects.
+If the dose is changed, it can take 2 to 8 weeks to feel the effects.

 Important Tests and Risks

-Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Olumiant.
+Patients should discuss all vaccinations with their doctor because some (live vaccines) are not advisable to get while taking Olumiant.

 Olumiant may increase the risk of developing shingles.
 Please talk to your doctor about the shingles vaccine.